Pinterest to Figma: The Only Direct Integration for Designers

 Use Cases for Pinterest Figma Integration

-When pitching brand direction to clients, you need visual references that communicate style, tone, and aesthetic direction.
-Pinterest is where you curate this inspiration—color palettes, typography treatments, photography styles, iconography.
-With Pinpasta, you can extract your entire curated board and arrange it in Figma as a polished, client-ready presentation in minutes instead of hours.
+Moodboards are the foundation of visual direction.
+When pitching brand identity, interior design concepts, or creative campaigns, you need curated reference imagery that communicates style, tone, and aesthetic direction.
+Pinterest is where most designers gather this inspiration—color palettes, typography treatments, photography styles, iconography.
+With Pinpasta, you can create a moodboard from Pinterest in minutes: extract your entire curated board and arrange it in Figma as a polished, client-ready presentation.
+Our Pinterest moodboard for interior design guide covers this workflow in detail for spatial and product designers.

 Client Presentations and Concept Decks